aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 4.
 5.

-[NVIDIA BioNeMo](https://docs.nvidia.com/bionemo-framework/latest/) is a domain-specific machine learning framework for training and using foundation models for biology.
-This includes models for analyzing proteins, small molecules, and other biological molecules.
-To see the latest models available in BioNeMo 2.5 see [here](https://docs.nvidia.com/bionemo-framework/latest/models/).
 Below are step by step instructions to pretrain [ESM2](https://docs.nvidia.com/bionemo-framework/latest/models/ESM-2/) models with NVIDIA BioNeMo on Sagemaker HyPerPod EKS clusters.

 0. Prerequisites